 - Sharing – Regardless of where they are based, teams can connect via headsets, discussing and working on the same material.
 Advancements in computing power, faster data transfers and connectivity empowers the teams to work with greater agility.
 Blended teams across geographies can work on a singular project virtually applying their insights in real time.

 We take this technology seriously.
-Our CEO, Sarat Pediredla has shared an early vision on immersive technologies both with our team and in the media as well.
-We have invested significant amount of time and pounds on a state-of-the-art immersive lab with equipment like Microsoft HoloLens, HTC Vive, Sony PSVR, Oculus Rift and many more.
-This state-of-the-art Immersive lab is managed by Shaun Allan, who is one of UK’s leading experts in the field of immersive technologies.
-Our design and development teams are continuously involved in training and our gaining experience in integrating immersive features into mobile development projects.
+Our CEO, Sarat PEDIREDLA has shared an early vision on immersive technologies both with our team and in the media as well.
+We have invested a significant amount of time and pounds on a state-of-the-art immersive lab with equipment like Microsoft HoloLens, HTC Vive, Sony PSVR, Oculus Rift and much more.
+This state-of-the-art Immersive lab is managed by Shaun Allan, who is one of the UK’s leading experts in the field of immersive technologies.
+Our design and development teams are continuously involved in training and are gaining experience in integrating immersive features into mobile development projects.

 We have also been able to generate insights into immersive technologies based on our experience of working with these technologies over the years.
 These Insights give an understanding of how immersive technologies can be used in innovative ways by organisations across industries to enhance productivity amongst employees as well as provide an interactive way to communicate with their customers.

 We run the Newcastle chapter of the global VRAR Association and will be holding our inaugural VRAR event in the coming weeks.

 In addition, we also run the North East Unity User Group which meets once a quarter where the Unity community gathers to share knowledge and experience.
 Our next North East Unity Group event will be in July.